Get E-Book

 const response = await fetch(url, { signal });

-Timeouts belong outside low-level helpers unless the helper owns policy.
-A generic client wrapper can accept a signal.
+Timeout policy usually belongs above low-level helpers.
+A generic helper can accept a signal.
 A service method can choose the deadline.
-That division keeps the transport object model clean:

 }